Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning

 \subsection{Overview}

-The overview of the proposed method FGCL is demonstrated in Fig \ref{fig:fl}.
-There are five steps to conduct graph contrastive learning in the context of federated learning:
+An overview of the proposed FGCL method is illustrated in Fig. \ref{fig:fl}, which also lists the five steps of the GCL process in a federated setting:

-(1) \textbf{Download global model.} The initial parameters of the graph encoder and the classifier are stored on the remote server.
-Clients must first download these parameters from the cloud before the local training.
+(1) \textbf{Download the global model.} The initial parameters of the graph encoder and the classifier are stored on the remote server.
+Clients must first download these parameters from the cloud before performing local training.

-(2) \textbf{Introduce noises into graph for DP.} For each graph in current training batch on every client, they will be processed twice by Laplacian mechanism to introduce noises into graph proximity to generate two augmented views of the original graph for graph contrastive learning.
+(2) \textbf{Introduce noise into the graph for DP.} The Laplacian mechanism is used to process each graph in the current training batch on every client twice to introduce noise into the graph proximity, thereby generating two augmented views of the original graph for GCL.

-(3) \textbf{Update local model via training.} Following the training protocols of graph contrastive learning, the model's parameters downloaded from the server will be updated.
+(3) \textbf{Update the local model via training.} Following the GCL training protocols, the model parameters downloaded from the server are updated.

-(4) \textbf{Upload updated parameters.} Clients that get involved in current training round will upload the locally updated parameters to the server for global model updating.
+(4) \textbf{Upload the updated parameters to the server.} The clients involved in the current training round upload their locally updated parameters to the server for a global model update.

-(5) \textbf{FedAvg \& update the global model.} The server utilises FedAvg algorithm \cite{fedavg} to aggregate the updated local parameters and update the global parameters.
-Specifically, the server collects uploaded parameter updates and averages them to acquire the global updates.
+(5) \textbf{FedAvg \& update the global model.} The server utilizes the FedAvg algorithm \cite{fedavg} to aggregate the updated local parameters and update the global parameters.
+Specifically, the server collects the uploaded parameter updates and averages them to acquire the global updates.

-Following the workflow above, we can train a global model on server.
-Step (2) and (3) will be introduced in Section \ref{sec:method-dp} and step (5) will be illustrated in \ref{sec:method-summary}.
-The important notation for understanding the proposed methodology are listed in Table \ref{tab:notation} for reference.
+Following the workflow above, we can train a global model on the server.
+Steps (2) and (3) are introduced in Section \ref{sec:method-dp} and Section \ref{sec:cl}, respectively, and step (5) is discussed in Section \ref{sec:method-summary}.